Imetomi/szekelydata-data-analysis/README.md

-# SzékelyData Data Visualisation Contest Entry by Tamás Imets - Data Processing
+# SzékelyData Data Visualisation Contest Entry by Tamás Imets

 This repository contains the tools and programs I made to analyze the `data.json` dataset.
 I used Jupyter and Python for data processing and decoding then switched to JS, HTML, and Django for making a website that you can check out [here](http://imetomi.pythonanywhere.com).
 The site basically shows where the Székelys live, where were they born, where did they move, and etc.